Find Affordable College Courses

 Saratoga Springs, NY

 The in-demand bachelor’s degree programs at SUNY Empire State College helped the school earn the #4 place on this year’s ranking of the most popular other multi/interdisciplinary studies schools in New York.
-Located in the small suburb of Saratoga Springs, SUNY Empire is a public college with a medium-sized student population.
+Located in the small suburb of Saratoga Springs, SUNY Empire is a public school with a medium-sized student population.

 Of the 57 students majoring in other interdisciplinary studies at SUNY Empire, 39% are male and 61% are female.